 The CIA Triad: How to Classify Information Management

-Encryption and strict access control are typical measures to protect confidentiality.
+Encryption and strict access control are measures to protect confidentiality.
 (Even with encryption, however, confidentiality can still be compromised.)
 All employees in an organization must be aware of their responsibilities in maintaining the confidentiality of the information they can access.

 Integrity means keeping the data or information in your system reliable and accurate.
 It also applies to storing paper documents in a safe and dry location to avoid damage.